 How The Treatment Process Works

 Wastewater collected in the Little Blue River drainage basin flows by gravity through a series of gravity sewers ranging in size from 24 to 120 inch in diameter to the Atherton Wastewater Treatment Plant located approximately 2 miles south of the Missouri River.
 The plant is designed for an average dry weather flow of 52 million gallons per day (mgd).
-Wastewater from the Middle Big Creek drainage basin, a sub-district of the Little Blue Valley Sewer District, is pumped to the Little Blue River drainage basin through a series of three pumping stations.
-Wastewater enters the raw wastewater pump station through trash rakes at elevation 683.0 and is pumped to the Preliminary Process Building to elevation 7350, a height of 52 feet.
+Wastewater enters the raw wastewater pump station through trash rakes at elevation 683.0 and is pumped to the Headworks Building to elevation 735.0, a height of 52 feet.
 The pump station houses 8 pumps ranging in size from 35 to 80 mgd capacity.
 The station has a firm pumping capacity of 420 mgd.
-In the Preliminary Process Building, the wastewater is screened through three bar screens with 1/4 inch openings.
-The bar screens remove material such as rocks, rags, sticks, and undissolvable material that could harm downstream processes and equipment.
+In the Headworks Building, the wastewater is screened through three mechanical screens with ¼ - ½ inch openings.
+The fine screens remove material such as rocks, rags, “flushable” wipes, sticks, and undissolvable material that could harm downstream processes and equipment.
 Flow from the preliminary treatment process then flows by gravity to four primary clarifiers.

 After primary clarification, the wastewater flows to the secondary treatment process consisting of two aeration basins and five final clarifiers.
-The aeration process is designed for approximately 5.5 hours detention and provides biological treatment, where the organic material in the wastewater is used by bacteria for food, and converts the solids, both suspended and dissolved, to a more stable form.
+The aeration process is designed for approximately 5.5 hours detention and provides biological treatment, where the organic material in the wastewater is used by bacteria for food, and converted to a more stable form.
 The stabilized wastewater flows to five final clarifiers for removal of the stabilized solids and bacteria.
 The stabilized solids and bacteria removed in the final clarifiers are either returned to the aeration basins for seed or wasted to the solids treatment process.
-The effluent from the final clarifiers flows by gravity or is pumped, to the Missouri River.
-The wastewater treatment process removes approximately 90 to 95% of the pollution material contained in the wastewater.
+The effluent from the final clarifiers is either pumped to Ultraviolet (UV) Disinfection or sent to the Missouri River depending upon seasonal treatment requirements.

 The solids treatment process treats the degrited solids from the primary clarifiers and the waste sludge from the secondary treatment process.
 The primary solids are allowed to settle in gravity thickeners while the waste secondary solids are thickened on gravity belt thickeners after coagulating chemicals are added to enhance water/solids separation.
-Both gravity thickened primary solids and chemically thickened secondary solids are mixed together and heated to approximately 400 degrees Fahrenheit.
-The heated solids are treated with coagulating chemicals and dewatered on belt filter presses.
-The dewatered solids are pumped to an incinerator for burning and the ash remaining after burning is hauled to a landfill.
+Both gravity thickened primary solids and chemically thickened secondary solids are mixed together and further dewatered using a centrifuge or belt filter presses.
+The dewatered solids are pumped to an incinerator for burning and the ash remaining after burning is recycled as an agricultural fertilizer or landfilled.